meist84/PUBG-Afk-Credit-Bot/README.md

 * Making sure your screen and game resolution matches the resolution you selected
 * Making sure the game is NOT running in windowed mode BUT it will work in fullscreen windowed.

-## To Do
+## Check List

+I plan to keep updating the bot with new functions like:
-* Make the bot work- It will work by the end of the day
+* []Make the bot work
-* Add resolutions
+* []Add more resolutions
-* Auto Debug+ Self fixing
+* [\]Auto Debug+ Self fixing
+# Future

+I plan to keep updating the bot with new functions like:

+* Auto fighting afk players so you can leave earlier(I have an idea of how to do it but it will be more long term)

+* Selecting the server

+* Selecting the random jump time

+* Getting the quit button to work again(lol I swear it used to work)

+If you see someone repacking it elsewhere it probably isnt safe..